Akhilesh17-Tech/Alarm-clock/README.md

 - Delete alarm

-   `For each alarm give a delete button to delete the alarm When the user deletes an alarm make sure it “does not alerts the user”`
+   `For each alarm given a delete button to delete the alarm When the user deletes an alarm make sure it “does not alerts the user”`

 # Git clone